Scaarus/nativedb/ped/ApplyPedBloodDamageByZone.md

 | 170 | Stab A Stab Style Wound (Streches Along The Suppolied Direction) |

-you can use the widgets in "PedsPed DamageTest Blood by UV" to test u,v values for different zones, etc
+you can use the widgets in "Peds/Ped Damage/Test Blood by UV" to test u,v values for different zones, etc

 ## Parameters